International response to the Spanish Civil War: Nationalist foreign volunteers

 Ion Moța, the Romanian deputy leader of the Legion of the Archangel Michael (or the Iron Guard), led a group of seven Legionaries who visited Spain in December 1936 to ally their movement to the Nationalists by presenting a ceremonial sword to survivors of the Siege of Alcazar.
 In Spain, the Legionaires decided, against the orders that had been given to them in Bucharest, to join the Spanish Foreign Legion.
 Within days of joining, Moța and Vasile Marin, another prominent Legionary, were killed on the Madrid Front at Majadahonda.

-After the extravagant and widely-publicised funerals of Ion Moța and Vasile Marin, they became a prominent part of the Legion's mythology.
+After the extravagant and widely publicised funerals of Ion Moța and Vasile Marin, they became a prominent part of the Legion's mythology.

+Several hundred Finns volunteered for the war.
+The volunteers had usually been involved in fascist activism in Finland: Y. P. I. Kaila had been involved in the Mäntsälä rebellion and joined the Spanish Foreign Legion, as did Kalevi Heikkinen who had been part of the fascist Lapua Movement with Edvard Karvonen.
+Karvonen opted to join the Condor Legion in Germany.
+Some Nationalist volunteers later joined the Finnish SS Battalion like Kaila and Olavi Karpalo.
+Carl von Haartman who was a famous film director also volunteered for the Nationalists.

+In Greece, the dictatorship of Ioannis Metaxas prohibited any Greek involvement in foreign wars.
+Nevertheless, three Greeks are known to have enlisted in Francoist military forces, joining the Spanish Foreign Legion.
+Additionally, two Greeks born in Spain (one the son of a former Greek consul in Mallorca) were also recruited by Francoist agents for espionage.

 The Norwegian writer Per Imerslund fought with the Falange militia in the war in 1937.

 Outside of Ireland (see below), fighting for the Nationalist cause seems not to have held much appeal in the English-speaking world, according to historian Hugh Thomas.
 British journalist Peter Kemp was among the few who did, serving as an officer with a Carlist battalion for the Nationalists and was wounded.
 Thomas Krock, son of the famed American journalist Arthur Krock, was among the few Americans who fought for the Nationalists.

 A landlord from Söke, Turkey named Fahri Tanman volunteered for the nationalist forces.